 The first webinar of our series entitled Understand Cost of Care and Financial Toxicity features Yousuf Zafar, MD, professor of medicine for Duke Global Health Institute, and Susan Brown, patient advocate for the National Patient Advocate Foundation, and will include materials drawn from patient/caregiver stories.

-Click to view Understanding Cost of Care and Financial Toxicity
+To view this webinar on-demand, please click here and register for access.
+Understanding Cost of Care and Financial Toxicity

 The second webinar of our series entitled Patient and Caregiver Roles in Cost of Care Discussions features Rebecca Barnes, patient advocate for the National Patient Advocate Foundation and Michael Reese Wittke, Director of Advocacy for the National Alliance for Caregiving (NAC).
 Attendees of this webinar can expect to discuss caregiver perspectives around engaging in cost of care discussions with their providers, barriers and their impact on relationships between caregivers and families, as well as challenges faced in navigating the intersection of direct patient services and system change.

-Click to view Patient and Caregiver Roles in Cost of Care Discussions
+To view this webinar on-demand, please click here and register for access.
+Patient and Caregiver Roles in Cost of Care Discussions

 The third webinar of our series entitled Special Needs and Issues in Vulnerable Populations features Shonta Chambers, MSW, EVP of Health Equity Initiatives and Programs at the Patient Advocate Foundation, and Sa’Brina Davis, patient advocate for the National Patient Advocate Foundation.
 Presentations during this webinar will speak to barriers faced by vulnerable populations in terms of cost of care, the impact of these barriers on relationships between patients and families and navigating the intersection of direct patient services and system change.

-Click to view Special Needs and Issues in Vulnerable Populations
+To view this webinar on-demand, please click here and register for access.
+Special Needs and Issues in Vulnerable Populations

-Register for our upcoming webinar New Treatments and Issues Related to Talking about Cost of Care
+To view this webinar on-demand, please click here and register for access.
+New Treatments and Issues Related to Talking about Cost of Care

 NPAF Holds Fall Policy Consortium on November 29 The topic is the importance of Cost-of-care Conversations and features several of the RWJF grantees.
 See the full agenda.
 Journal of Clinical Pathways features NPAF Columns on Cost-of-care This two-part column written by Alan Balch examines the importance of cost-of-care conversations and provides information on how to implement these discussions as parts of clinical pathways.
 Read the full articles.
 Read the Team Blog Post in Health Affairs, “Talking about Costs: Innovations in Clinician-Patient Conversations” See America’s Essential Hospitals Resource Repository Read Avalere’s Insights Article: “Providing Resources to Facilitate Cost-of-Care Conversations Between Patients and Clinicians.”